 Built in the middle of the VI century A.D, it is the oldest church in Tuscany.
-The central nave and the apse were painted by Arturo Viligiardi from Siena imitating the mosaic visual effect.
+The cathedral's central nave and the apse were painted by Arturo Viligiardi from Siena imitating the mosaic visual effect, which colours are amazing.

-The lake, located in the southernmost part of the Sienese Val di Chiana, is only 4 km away from the old town city centre.
-This stretch of water, together with the lake of Montepulciano, represents what remains of the marshes that once covered the entire valley and is a real paradise for those who love nature and bird-watching.
+Chiusi Lake is a peaceful oasis only 4 km away from the old town centre.
+With a surface area of 300 hectares and a maximum depth of five metres, it is located in the southernmost part of the Sienese Val di Chiana.
+This stretch of water - as well as the lake of Montepulciano - represents what remains of the marshes that once covered the entire valley and is a real paradise for those who love nature and bird-watching.